-There has been a shift in rehab exercises being given out by physios recently as more realise that they are not as specific as first thought.
-For example, we now know we can’t train the VMO in isolation, glutes don’t actually suffer amnesia, and rotator cuff and scapula exercises are really the same thing.
+There has been a shift in rehab exercises being given out by physios as more realise that they are not as specific as first thought.
+For example, we now know we can’t train the VMO in isolation, glutes don’t actually suffer amnesia, and rotator cuff and scapula exercises are really the same things.

 As always thanks for reading